RealDoigt/General-Purpose-Shell/doc/spec.md

 ## Constants

 GPS lets you define integer, decimal, string and character constants.
+Immutable variables are defined further down the document and are not the subject of this section.

 ### Integer